Radiologist

 Career Option

 A radiologist is a medical doctor who specializes in diagnosing and treating diseases and injuries using medical imaging techniques.
-These techniques include X-rays, computed tomography (CT), magnetic resonance imaging (MRI), nuclear medicine, positron emission tomography (PET), and ultrasound.
+These techniques include X-rays, CT scans, MRI scans, and ultrasounds.

 Types of Radiologists